How To Turn a $5 Horse Bet Into $100

 “Exotic” bets pay the most for a reason — they’re hard to hit.
 They involve betting on more than one horse, so Fast Sam and Slow Poke would both have to finish in the money for you to win.

 Betting an exacta means selecting the first and second place horses in order, and it will typically pay much more than winning straight bet tickets on either or both horses.
-The win would be significant, well over $100 on a $5 exacta bet if Slow Poke managed to finish first, but it would still pay handsomely if he finished second.
+The win would be significant, well over $100 on a $5 exacta bet if Slow Poke managed to finish first.

 And here’s some encouraging news: Churchill Downs, home of the Kentucky Derby, offers $1 exacta boxes.
 You can bet five different combinations of horses on that $5 bet to increase your chances of winning $100 or more.